Lesson 1: Using buttons

 Tradeoffs in selecting a pull-up resistor

-when the switch is open but large enough to not “waste” power due to too much current through the resistor when the switch is closed.
+The longer answer: there are multiple factors to consider, but the primary tradeoff is in selecting a resistor that is small enough to “pull-up” the voltage to HIGH when the switch is open but large enough to not “waste” power due to too much current through the resistor when the switch is closed.
 Remember, a “strong” pull-up is a low-resistance value while a “weak” pull-up is a high-resistance value.
 Why?
 Let’s read more below.

 Figure.
-On the ATmega328, the digital input pin voltage (\(V_{pin}\)) needs to be greater than 3V to quality as HIGH
+On the ATmega328, the digital input pin voltage (\(V_{pin}\)) needs to be greater than 3V to qualify as HIGH and less than 1.5V to qualify as LOW.
+The in-between voltage range (1.5-3V) is undefined.

 Above, we show two diagrams: one for when the switch is closed and the other for when the switch is open.
 We’ll walk through each scenario and their relevance to selecting a pull-up resistor.